shakfu/numchuck/examples/python/README.md

 ## License

-These examples are part of pychuck and follow the same license (GPL v2).
+These examples are part of numchuck and follow the same license (GPL v2).